mageplaza/magento-2-custom-stock-status-graphql/README.md

-# Magento 2 Custom Stock Status GraphQL
+# Magento 2 Custom Stock Status GraphQL/PWA

 [Mageplaza Custom Stock Status for Magento 2](https://www.mageplaza.com/magento-2-custom-stock-status/) is a useful tool to inform customers about the products' availability.